Radio A La Radio del Amor

-Radio "A" La Radio del Amor was a broadcasting radiostation with the ownership of Corporación Aeropuerto's (Airport Corporacion Inc.), broadcasting its signal through FM and later on internet through its official page (in some cities) from Peru to all over the world.
-Radio A characterised with its particular style of promoting Boleros and Ballads from the 70s, 80s, 90s and the current ones.
+Radio "A" La Radio del Amor (The Radio of Love) was a radio station owned by Corporación Aeropuerto Inc., which broadcast its FM signal and was later acquired by Grupo Emisoras Perú via the internet through its official website from Peru to the entire world.
+Radio A was characterized by its unique style of promoting boleros and ballads from the 70s, 80s, 90s, and present-day Peru.

 History

 First years

 Its founder and owner, Dr. Dagoberto Láinez, politician and broadcaster of the History of the Radio in Peru.
 Radio A, radiostation which appeared on Valentine's Day in 1984, initially on 95.1 MHz of the FM, and after on 94.9 MHz of the FM Stereo.
 In the beginning the station played on Boleros, then Dance Music and finally consolidating itself at Romantic Ballads in Spanish first in uninterrupted way without locutions until 1985, in with the slogan "La Hispanoamericana del Dial" ("The Hispanic American of the Dial"), the DJ's staff of the broadcasting station was formed with Carlos Cabrera, Doris Camino, Julio Mayo, Elio Tello and Paco Espinoza.
 In that year, Mónica Delta, Mario Guimarey and Agatha Lys also passed through Radio A's microphones.